harsha4824/Project-Milestone-01/docs/Project_Charter.md

 - To Implement all the knowledge areas, Form the initiation to the end of the project which includes planning and other related factors

 <h4> Main Project Success Criteria:</h4>
 <p> Creating an interactive website to assist Northwest Missouri State University students, whom all are enrolled to course 44-618 Project Management in Business and Technology.
 This interactive website advocate students to learn all the 5 process groups (initiating, planning, executing, monitoring & controlling, and control) and all 10 Knowledge areas.
 In addition, every student can sign up and able to write the quizzes.
-The performances of the students get recorded, and students are able to access their history and check their performances.</p>
+The performances of the students get recorded, and students are able to access their history and check their performances.There may be few changeds in the above creteria.
+Based on the clients future updates and inputs, Project adopts required chanegs by considering the time lines and Cost.</p>
 <h4> Approach:</h4>
 <p> The following table show our team approaches and handles the different Knowledge areas while working on the project.
 We will be using Microsoft or Libre project management tool to work on the project.</p>
 <table class="table table-dark">